mahmoudalrefaey/FoodClassifier-ViT/README.md

 - **Production Ready**: Modular, well-structured codebase with proper error handling
 - **Dynamic Example Images**: Example images are randomly selected from `assets/samples/` at each app launch
 - **Easy Deployment**: Simple setup and configuration
+- **Model weights hosted on Hugging Face Hub**: The model file is not included in this repository; it is automatically downloaded from the Hugging Face Model Hub at runtime.

 ## 📁 Project Structure